DocuSign Alternatives

 Strengths

-• +Self-host fully free unlimited
+• +Self-host under AGPL is fully free at any volume

 Trade-offs

-• Smaller integration ecosystem
+• Smaller integration ecosystem than every other pick

-Self-host
+Self-host (AGPL)

-Hosted Individual
+Individual (Hosted)

-Teams
+Teams (Hosted)

 Migration steps